hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

-another application of this corollary was that for normalization algorithms that did pre-indexing (as the subject library once did (and still does to a lesser extent)), if they saw that they had no extroverted associations at all then they could arrange things to skip the overhead of this "extroversion pass" entirely.
+another application of this corollary was that for normalization algorithms that did pre-indexing (as the subject library once did (and still does to a lesser extent)), if they saw that they had no extroverted associations at all then they could arrange things to skip the "overhead" of this "extroversion pass" entirely.

 both of these applications of this corollary, however, have been anulled: